OpenSwitchNOS/openswitch-ops-docs/quick-start-demo-setup.md

 - [Installing OpenSwitch on an AS5712](#installing-openswitch-on-an-as5712)
 - [Installing OpenSwitch virtual appliance on virtual box](#installing-openswitch-virtual-appliance-on-virtual-box)

 ## Installing OpenSwitch on an AS5712

-OpenSwitch supports other switches as well – please see the hardware compatibility list and follow the more detailed installation guide here.
+This guide will use AS5712 as an example.
+Please see [hw compatible](http://openswitch.net/documents/user/hardware-compatibility) guide for other platforms.

 a.
-Download the OPS image at https://archive.openswitch.net/artifacts/periodic/master/latest/as5712/openswitch-onie-installer-x86_64-as5712_54x-0.3.0+2016030812
+Download the OPS onie installer image (eg. openswitch-onie-installer-x86_64-as5712_54x-0.3.0+2016030812) at https://archive.openswitch.net/artifacts/periodic/master/latest/as5712/

 b.
 If you have networking setup on your AS5712 and an accessible tftp server
    1. Copy the downloaded OPS image into the tftp directory with the name ops_as5712